Yogesh17IITM/Yogesh17IITM/README.md

 Dassault Systemes, Wipro, IC&SR (IIT Madras)

 ### Portfolio:
+Below graphics demonstrates the hydrodynamic simulation in which water in a reservoir splashing out as soon as when the dam gate is opened.

 <div align="center">
   <p align="center" ><a title="Linkedin"><img src="./svgs/Dam-Break.gif" alt="Linkedin" width="600px" height="400px"></a>
 </div>

+*(The above graphics has been generated through 'PARAVIEW' visualization tool)*

 <div align="center">

 ### Contact